Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Is West Plano or East Plano better?

-Neither is strictly “better,” but they offer different lifestyles.
+Neither is strictly “better,” but they offer different lifestyles when buying a home in Plano.
 West Plano is better for buyers seeking modern luxury, new construction, and proximity to high-end retail like Legacy West.
 East Plano is better for buyers seeking character, mature trees, larger lots, and more affordability.

 Which Plano neighborhoods are closest to Legacy West?